Skip to main content

 Active vs discharged — what’s the difference for lenders?

-Active = much narrower lender list (specialty B-lenders + private).
-Discharged = options widen significantly.
-After 2-3 years post-discharge with clean re-established credit (2+ trade lines reporting 12+ months clean), A-lenders open up.
-Discharge alone isn’t enough — re-establishment is what moves lenders from no to yes.
+Active means a much narrower lender list (specialty B-lenders and private).
+Discharged means the options widen.
+Roughly two to three years post-discharge, with clean re-established credit (commonly 2+ trade lines reporting 12+ months), A-lenders become realistic — though timelines vary by lender and file.
+Discharge alone usually isn’t enough; re-establishing credit is what moves lenders from no to yes.

 How much down payment do I need?